 Why do people become self-employed?
-Some people do it to bring to life their visions and ideas.
+Being an entrepreneur is not always easy and there are so many challenges to overcome, from finding the right business idea to getting the best small business loan rates to reaching the right target market, among other things.
+However, some people choose self-employment to bring to life their visions and ideas.
 Others do it for the potentially higher income.
-Still others do it because they know they are meant to be an entrepreneur.
+Still, others do it because they know they are meant to be an entrepreneur.

 You have your own reason for starting a business.
 But whatever that reason may be, entrepreneurship can give you these 10 benefits:

 1. The freedom to pursue your own vision.

 You can have your own view of the world, and entrepreneurship is the only venue where you pursue that view and see the fruition of your vision.
 Self-employment allows you to do your own thing, and pursue those areas that you feel passionate about.

 2. The control and flexibility you have over your own time.

 As your own boss, you work when you want to work; and stop if you want to stop.
 You can tailor your work according to your lifestyle and accommodate various tasks.
 You can work in however way you please — in your pajamas, with the TV loudly blaring — without getting a memo from the personnel department.
 Self-employment means freedom from rules.